 Strategize Signature Social Media Fundraising Campaigns

 Some of the most successful fundraising events have been because of a signature social media fundraising campaign.
-Some examples that you probably recognize include the Movember Foundation, which asks supporters to grow a mustache or beard in November to raise awareness for men’s health issues, and the Ice Bucket Challenge, which is hosted by the ALS Foundation to bring awareness to ALS.
+Some examples you may recognize include the Movember Foundation, which asks supporters to grow a mustache or beard in November to raise awareness for men’s health issues, and the Ice Bucket Challenge, which is hosted by the ALS Foundation to bring awareness to ALS.
 Both were successful because they used a strong social media presence coupled with nonprofit crowdfunding campaigns.

 Here are some tips for creating a signature social media fundraising campaign:

-- Coin a hashtag: During your posts, consistently use a hashtag that is specific to your cause or campaign.
+- Coin a hashtag: During your posts, consistently use a hashtag specific to your cause or campaign.
 Coupling your hashtag with more popular hashtags, such as #charity, #donate, #dogood, #philanthropy, or others that are trending.

 - Dedicate a month or day specifically for awareness: Utilize a pun or a play on words with the date to make it easy to go viral.
 People like to share fun things.

-- Create a social media challenge: Like the Ice Bucket Challenge, consider simple things that supporters can record themselves doing to promote awareness, while also showing support by hosting a crowdfunding campaign for performing the challenge.
+- Create a social media challenge: Like the Ice Bucket Challenge, consider simple things that supporters can record themselves doing to promote awareness while also showing support by hosting a crowdfunding campaign for performing the challenge.
 Make sure the idea is safe and appropriate.

-- Design a temporary profile picture: Many tragedies will trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
+- Design a temporary profile picture: Many tragedies trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
 For example, use a filter to add pet ears to your profile picture on Facebook to promote an animal adoption awareness month (with a banner at the bottom noting the hashtag of the social media fundraising campaign).